murugespandian/friendly-remove/README.md

 # friendly-remove

 A simple bash script which overrides the "rm" command in linux.
 In this prototype, we are just overriding the "/usr/bin/rm" command in  the bash script using  "alias" command.
-We are temporarly maintaining the deleted files in the ~/.RM-Trash directory.
-You can restore those deleted files from this derectory within a day.
-In every midnight,your system will rung cronjobs to deleted the trashed files in RM-Trash directory.
+We are temporarly maintaining the deleted files in our custom ~/.RM-Trash directory.
+You can restore those deleted files from this directory within a day.
+Dont worry,that directory wont grow bigger.
+In every midnight,your system will run cronjobs to deleted the trashed files in RM-Trash directory.

 USAGE